MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-data-export.md

 `.disable` `continuous-export` *ContinuousExportName*

-Disables / enables the continuous-export job.
-A disabled continuous-export will not be executed, but its current state is persisted and can be resumed when the continuous-export is enabled.
+You can disable or enable the continuous-export job.
+A disabled continuous export won't be executed, but its current state is persisted and can be resumed when the continuous export is enabled.
-When enabling a continuous-export that has been disabled for a long while, it will continue exporting from where it last left off (when disabled).
-This may result in a long running export, potentially blocking other exports from running, if there is no sufficient cluster capacity to serve all.
+When enabling a continuous export that has been disabled for a long time, exporting will continue from where it last stopped, when disabled.
+This may result in a long running export, blocking other exports from running, if there isn't sufficient cluster capacity to serve all processes.
 Continuous exports are executed by last run time in ascending order (oldest export will run first, until catch up is complete).

 **Properties:**